One of the biggest fears we have is being crippled by the onset of heart disease, heart attack or stroke.

 Cholesterol is a waxy substance that comes from two sources: your body and food.

-cholesterol is also found in foods from animal sources, such as meat, poultry and full-fat dairy products.
+Your body, and especially your liver, makes all the cholesterol you need and circulates it through the blood.
+But cholesterol is also found in foods from animal sources, such as meat, poultry and full-fat dairy products.
 Your liver produces more cholesterol when you eat a diet high in saturated and trans fats.

 Elevated cholesterol levels can also be caused by genetic or medical conditions such as diabetes or hypothyroidism.
 Kidney disease, liver disease or pregnancy can also raise the amount of cholesterol in your blood.

 Excess cholesterol can form plaque between layers of artery walls, making it harder for your heart to circulate blood.
 Plaque can break open and cause blood clots.
-If a clot blocks an artery that feeds the
+If a clot blocks an artery that feeds the brain, it causes a stroke.
+If it blocks an artery that feeds the heart, it causes a heart attack.

 There are two types of cholesterol: “good” and “bad.”
 Too much of one type — or not enough of another — can put you at risk for coronary heart disease, heart attack or stroke.
 It’s important to know the levels of cholesterol in your blood so that you and your doctor can determine the best strategy to lower your risk.